Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 TA = Talker Alias

 The default is Cc/Db/TA, which means the receiced DMR ID is first checked in the Digital Contacts, and if not found the internal DMR ID database is searched, and if not found and the DMR transmission includes Talker Alias, then Talker Alias will be used.

-### Sound Options

-#### DMR mic

-This controls the audio gain of the DMR microphone input system, relative to the default value.

-This only adjusts the gain on DMR, and does not affect the FM mic gain.
-Settings are in 3dB steps, with 0dB being the normal default setting, which is the same as the official firmware.

-#### Beep volume

-This controls the volume of the beep and other tones, and can be set from 100% to 10% in these increments: (-24dB, -21dB, -18dB, -15dB, -12dB, -9dB, -6dB, -3dB, 0dB, 3dB, 6dB).

-#### Timeout beep

-This setting controls whether the radio emits timeout warning beeps during transmission when the timeout is about to expire and transmission will be terminated.

-###  DMR Beep

-This setting controls the beeps which are played at the start or end, or both start and end of DRM transmissions The beep at the start of transmissions is used to confirm connection to a repeater, becuase it is only played when the radio enters the main transmission phase to a repeater, and not when its 'waking' the repeater
-These beeps are only played through the radio's speaker, they are not transmitted via the DMR audio signal

-Options are "Start", "Stop", "None" or "Both"

 #### Contact
 Controls the position on the screen where the DMR Callsign and Name etc, is displayed on the screen